Top Dog-Friendly Hiking Trails

 Here are three of the best dog-friendly hiking trails so that you can do that.

 1. Sandy River Delta Park

-One of the most scenic parts in the great state of Oregon is this multipurpose dog park.
+One of the most scenic parts of the great state of Oregon is this multipurpose dog park.

-Home to a loop trail that features everything from wooded area to flat plains to riverbanks, you and your dog will be in heaven with the variety of the land and the trail at hand.
+Home to a loop trail that features everything from the wooded areas to flat plains to riverbanks, you and your dog will be in heaven with the variety of the land and the trail at hand.